rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 They recently implemented a mission system, where you can select one of [three types of missions][bitgun-missions] to go to from the central camp.
-One is to defend supplies from horde of zombies, second is to search a facility for some object or clear all the zombies and the last one is to fight your way through a tunnel full of spiders and other enemies!
+One is to defend supplies from a horde of zombies, the second is to search a facility for some object or clear all the zombies and the last one is to fight your way through a tunnel full of spiders and other enemies!
 They also worked on a [tutorial][bitgun-tutorial].